bypell/Worktime-Stopwatch/README.md

 # Worktime-Stopwatch

 <p>
- a time tracker plugin for the godot engine made to help you dedicate a set amount of "work time" to your project each day.
-It can even keep track of the current foreground window and automatically stop the stopwatch when you get sidetracked and switch to a non-whitelisted window (this feature is Windows-only at the moment).
+ A time tracker plugin for the godot engine made to help you dedicate a set amount of "work time" to your project each day.
+It can even keep track of the current foreground window and automatically "block" the stopwatch when you get distracted and switch to a non-whitelisted window (this feature is Windows-only at the moment).
 </p>
 <p>
  This plugin only supports Windows and Linux.
-It can likely work on macOS if you comment out a small portion of gdscript code that requires a custom gdextension class that was not built for mac (and maybe remove the /bin folder if there's still an error).
+It should work on macOS if you comment out a small portion of gdscript code that requires a custom gdextension class that was not built for mac (and maybe remove the /bin folder if there's still an error).
+You could also build for mac yourself but there's no point since the extra features aren't yet supported anyway.
 </p>

 > [!NOTE]